nirs/pyev/trunk/pyev/doc_src/source/Loop.rst

     .. py:method:: verify

-        This method only does something with a debug build of pyev (which needs a debug build of Python).
+        This method only does something when :c:data:`EV_VERIFY` support has been compiled in libev (which is the default for non-minimal builds).
         It tries to go through all internal structures and checks them for validity.
 If anything is found to be inconsistent, it will print an error message to standard error and call :c:func:`abort`.
         This can be used to catch bugs inside libev itself: under normal circumstances, this method should never abort.

-    .. py:attribute:: backend

-        *Read only*

-        One of the :ref:`Loop_backends` flags indicating the event backend in use.

-    .. py:attribute:: default

-        *Read only*

-        :py:const:`True` if the loop is the *default loop*, :py:const:`False` otherwise.

-    .. py:attribute:: depth

-        *Read only*

-        The number of times :py:meth:`start` was entered minus the number of times :py:meth:`start` was exited normally, in other words, the recursion depth.
-Outside :py:meth:`start`, this number is ``0``.
-In a callback, this number is ``1``, unless :py:meth:`start` was invoked recursively (or from another thread), in which case it is higher.

-    .. py:attribute:: iteration

-        *Read only*

-        The current iteration count for the loop, which is identical to the number of times libev did poll for new events.
-It starts at ``0`` and happily wraps around with enough iterations.
-This value can sometimes be useful as a generation counter of sorts (it 'ticks' the number of loop iterations), as it roughly corresponds with :py:class:`Prepare` and :py:class:`Check` calls - and is incremented between the prepare and check phases.

-    .. py:attribute:: pending
+    .. py:attribute:: data

-        *Read only*

-        The number of pending watchers - ``0`` indicates that no watchers are pending.
+        loop data.

     .. py:attribute:: callback